adgellida/chocolateyautomaticpackages/ReadMe.md

 If you want to check the packages state go to [here](https://docs.google.com/spreadsheet/ccc?key=0AvH3YF-FkmY2dGVZdVdDaDdIbHZkRkFPSEdIME53Vnc&usp=sharing).

+If you want to see example packages to create others download my repo kicking "Download .zip" or otherwise and execute "ketarin.exe" inside the "KETARIN-chocopkgup" folder.
+They aren't perfect, are improvable.

 If you want to know more, go to the wiki of this repo [here](https://github.com/tonigellida/chocolateyautomaticpackages/wiki).

 If there's an outdated version or an error:

 * Do a PR.
+And upload the .xml if correspond.
 Recommended!
 * You can contact me.
-* Send me the .xml corrected.